Avi-Rana-1718/VNEZ/README.md

-VN Maker or Visual Novel Maker(name not decided yet) is currently under development.
+VNEZ is a tool to create visual novels in HTML.
+It is  currently under development.
-Update.
+Some features
-DOCS available!
+- Easy to use
-- Added fullscreen option
+- Menu's and other stuff
-- Added Menu
+- Audio and background music
-- Changed Position for some controls
+- Fully customisable